-The Act deals with Gaming, Lotteries and Betting.
+The Gambling Act 2005 deals with Gaming, Lotteries and Betting.

 Information on running a lottery can be found on our dedicated page.

 Premises Licences are issued by us and include: Casino, Bingo, Adult Gaming Centre, Family Entertainment Centre and Betting Premises licences